Travimadox/CSC2002S-2023/ARCH2/Readme.md

 ### Hardcoding of Input and Output Files

 Currently, the file paths for input and output are hardcoded into the assembly files.
-This could be made more user-friendly by:
+This could be made more user-friendly but time constraints did not allow for that to be implemented in due time.

-- Providing a GUI interface for selecting input and output files.
-- Allowing command-line arguments for file paths.

 By following these steps, you should be able to run and evaluate the MIPS Assembly codes for image processing.